JohnZolton/Fine-tuning/README.md

 At the technical level this is just backpropagating through the model layers.
 We’re not training from scratch.
 We reuse most of the pretrained weights and nudge them toward our dataset distribution.
 That’s why it’s efficient and doable on a single GPU.

+This is a full fine tune, so every weight is adjusted during training.
+Contrasted with LoRA, where small matrices are inserted and trained.

+Chose Qwen 2.5 0.5B to fine tune because Qwen is great and tiny.

 ```json
 {
   "question": "How many states are there?",